N129BZ/chartmaker/README.md

 ### To launch chartmaker on the docker image: ***node /chartmaker/make.js*** or, for a specific area chart: ***node /chartmaker/make.js X***
 (where X is a specific area chart number, see numbered list in ***settings.json***)

-### Requirements: nodejs + npm, sqlite3, python, perl, pngquant, imagemagick, curl, unzip, build-essential, libgdal-dev, libssl-dev, gdal-bin (v3.6.2 minimum)
+### Requirements: nodejs + npm, sqlite3, python, perl, cpanminus, pngquant, imagemagick, curl, unzip, build-essential, libgdal-dev, libssl-dev, gdal-bin (v3.6.2 minimum)

 #### Installation:
 1.)
 This node.js application is designed to run on Linux, and also runs well on **WSL** (Windows Subsystem for Linux) and assumes a pre-existing node js installation